arun-exotic/arun-exotic/README.md

 # 💫 About Me:

+👋 Hi, I'm Arunpravin
+<br>Writing logic by day, gaming by night, movies in between 🎮🎬

 <br><br>- Final year B.E.
-Computer Science and Engineering student  <br>- Strong interest in system-level technologies, deployment, and real-world problem solving  <br>- Skilled in C++ with hands-on experience in PC hardware and system setup  <br>- Comfortable working on projects from hardware level to complete product deployment  <br>- Believe in learning through building and continuous self-improvement  <br>
+Computer Science and Engineering student
+<br>- Strong interest in system-level technologies, deployment, and real-world problem solving
+<br>- Skilled in C++ with hands-on experience in PC hardware and system setup
+<br>- Comfortable working on projects from hardware level to complete product deployment
+<br>- Believe in learning through building and continuous self-improvement

 ## 🌐 Socials: